Mason Complex Hours

 Built in 2007, Russell Tennis Center is located at the north end of campus.
 The original tennis center, constructed in 1974, was dedicated in conjunction with the 125th anniversary of Austin College and the first game on the court featured college trustee and actress Ginger Rogers.

-The Austin College soccer field is located at the northwest corner of campus, just north of Baker Field and directly south of Russell Tennis Center.
+The Dr. Jack R. Pierce Memorial Soccer Complex is located at the northwest corner of campus, just north of Baker Field and directly south of Russell Tennis Center.

 Williams Intramural Complex